w3f/polkadot-wiki/docs/learn-spree.md

 The diagram above is a simplification of the Polkadot system.

-In this diagram we see that the Wasm code for SPREE module "X" has been uploaded to the Polkadot relay chain.
+In this diagram we see that the Wasm code for SPREE module "X" has been uploaded to the Polkadot Relay Chain.
 The two cylinders "A" and "B" represent two distinct parachains that have both opted-in to this SPREE module creating two distinct instances of it with their own XCMP endpoints "A.X" and "B.X".